Helpful Tips to Ensure that your Celiac Child has a Full and Safe Learning Experience at School

 2. If your child attends a public or a school that receives government funding, they are eligable to have a 504 Education Plan that is tailored to a child with celiac disease.
 Find detailed steps to a 504 Plan in the ROCK School Packet on the National Celiac Assocition website.

 6. Ask the teacher if they would be willing to have parents notify them (so that they can let other parents know) if they would like to bring in treats for their child’s birthday or other celebration.
 This gives you the opportunity to prepare a treat of the same or similiar kind for your child to take to school on that day.
-If the teacher is resceptive, your child will not feel left out when treats are passed around to all of the other children, that he/she cannot have. *Some schools have moved to a non-food celebration policy, so ask your school about this policy.
+If the teacher is resceptive, your child will not feel left out when treats are passed around to all of the other children, that he/she cannot have.
+There are some schools have moved to a non-food celebration policy, so ask your school about this policy.

 Learn more back-to-school tips and about ROCK Kids on the National Celiac Association website.